 Every time I turned on the record player, Juli produced one-handed music without using the base (arm).
 Likewise, Juli pointed toward the DVD player and produced music herself.

-Entering a gallery room at the major gallery one day, Juli repeatedly produced music.
+In a new context, when we entered a gallery room at the city's gallery one day, Juli repeatedly produced music.
 There was music in the gallery room.

 Toward the third week (m11w3), I paid attention to Juli's babbles and emerging words more closely but often found myself dismissing Juli's clap-like or clapping babble.

-At mealtimes I found Juli often produce a "more" babble lately and I began to realize that I often dismissed it but now I began to pay attention to determine the contexts.
+At mealtimes I found Juli often produce a "more" babble lately and I began to realize that I often dismissed it but then I began to pay attention to determine the contexts.

 Each time I gave Juli a few cut pieces of the grape, she ate them all and then produced more.
 I saw this somehow in a more linguistic light more than just clapping.